 We have analysed the material impact of our work and activities.
 In other words, we've looked where we can strengthen what is good and where we can further reduce any negative effects of our activities.
 We're doing this transparently for our four fields of action.

-Always one step ahead.
-We live and safeguard values.
 Exemplary.
 Leading in our sector.
 Inspirational for all the people who work for and with us and wear our clothes.